Matcha Pesto; the healthiest pesto around!

 - Season with salt and pepper.

-- After cooking the spaghetti al dente in boiling salted water drain it well.
+- After cooking the pasta al dente in boiling salted water drain it well.

 - Put some tablespoons of pesto into a frying pan and heat it through. (about 1-2 per person)

-- Add the spaghetti and mix everything together well before plating.
+- Add the pasta and mix everything together well before plating.